-The TWIA Claims Department continues to enhance its operational capabilities as well.
-The new claims management team has developed a detailed catastrophe plan, improved communications with policyholders, adjusters and agents, and increased speed and accuracy of claims handling via updated technology and quality control measures.
+The TWIA Claims Department has instituted sweeping changes over the last few years and continues to boost its operational capabilities.
+The claims management team has developed a detailed catastrophe plan, created a robust vendor management program, improved communications with policyholders, adjusters, and agents, and increased the speed and accuracy of claims handling via updated technology and quality control measures.
 These changes have resulted in a verified, quantifiable improvement in customer service.
-TWIA Claims has implemented a customer survey program, with very positive results, and many key performance metrics for objective measurement of the claims handling process.
+TWIA Claims has implemented a customer survey program, with excellent results, and many key performance metrics for objective measurement of the claims handling process.
 These metrics include:

-- average number of days from receipt of claim by TWIA to inspection of the property; - average number of days from inspection to receipt of the independent adjuster's report by TWIA; - average number of days from receipt of the adjuster's report to payment; - TDI complaints as a percentage of claims received; - Disputed HB 3 claims as a percentage of claims received; - Field adjuster overall performance rating; - Field adjuster reinspection score; - Call center abandonment rate: - Quality assurance scores for inside claims examiners; and - Customer survey scores.
+average number of days from receipt of claim by TWIA to inspection of the property;

+- average number of days from inspection to receipt by TWIA of the independent adjuster's report; - average number of days from receipt of the adjuster's report to payment; - TDI complaints as a percentage of claims received; - disputed HB 3 claims as a percentage of claims received; - field adjuster overall performance rating; - field adjuster reinspection score; - call center abandonment rate: - quality assurance scores for inside claims examiners; and - customer survey scores.

-Similarly, the TWIA Underwriting Department has implemented significant operational changes to increase the efficiency and effectiveness of the underwriting process.
+Similarly, the TWIA Underwriting Department has made substantial operational changes to increase the efficiency and effectiveness of the underwriting process.
 The department divides the work between residential and commercial lines and further divides the residential underwriting work by transaction complexity.
-The Support Services function facilitates procedural improvements, automation support, training, quality assurance, agent audits and fraud investigations.
+A newly created Support Services function facilitates procedural improvements, automation support, training, quality assurance, agent audits, and fraud investigations.
 Key performance metrics are monitored and reported in a monthly scorecard, including:

-- percentage of transactions completed within 14 days of receipt; - agent and policyholder survey scores; - budget conformance and cost per transaction; and - quality assurance scores.
+- percentage of transactions completed within 14 days of receipt; - agent and policyholder survey scores; - budget conformity and cost per transaction; and - quality assurance scores.

-At an enterprise level, budget conformance is a key measure of performance.
-TWIA-controllable expenses were at or below budget from 2011 to 2013 and through August 31, 2014.
-TWIA expenses compare favorably to both the insurance industry as a whole and other state residual market plans.
-TWIA is the second largest property insurance plan in the U.S., yet it still maintains the second lowest cost per policy among the 37 property insurance plans in the U.S.
+At an enterprise level, financial metrics are key measures of performance.
+The \$183 million deficit recorded in 2012 was eliminated by December 2013, three months earlier than projected.
+Through October 31, 2014, TWIA has exceeded projected contributions to the Catastrophe Reserve Trust Fund (CRTF) by \$69 million.
+These accomplishments are based in part on staff's successful budget conformity: TWIA-controllable expenses have been at or below budget each year from 2011 to 2013 and through October 31, 2014.
+Expenses compare favorably with both the insurance industry as a whole and other state residual market plans.
+Of the 37 property insurance plans in the U.S., TWIA is the second largest, yet maintains the third lowest cost per policy.